Log in to the secure part of our website to access personal information about your company car..

 Due diligence means that the insurance intermediary undertakes to act honestly, fairly and professionally, in the best interests of their customers.
 The purpose of these rules is to improve understanding of the nature of the contract or service offered and of the associated risks.
 Customers must be informed beforehand so that they are able to take a decision in full knowledge of the facts.
 At Arval, individuals in contact with customers receive the necessary training, so that they have sufficient technical knowledge to be able to provide customised advice and recommendations.

-As a general rule, the insurance intermediary must make sure that the insurance contract they are proposing meets the needs and requirements of their customers.
+As a general rule, the ancillary insurance intermediary must after all make sure that the insurance contract they are proposing meets the needs and requirements of their customers.

 Duty to inform

 Duty to inform means that Arval is required to provide their customers with information which is correct, clear and not misleading.
-These obligations concern the service provider themselves, the services that they offer and the insurance contracts concerned by these services.
+This information concerns the service providers themselves, the services that they offer and the insurance contracts concerned by these services.

 You can reach Arval by e-mail, post or telephone.
 For any queries relating to your insurance cover (request for general terms and conditions, claim management, etc.), you can contact us at the following e-mail address: email@example.com.